-As at March 31, 2015, the Company had cash and cash equivalents of \$2,095,859 and no debt.
+As at December 31, 2015, the Company had cash and cash equivalents of \$1,154,277 and no debt.

-On January 5, 2015, the Company granted 2,330,000 options to directors, officers, employees and consultants of the Company.
+On January 5, 2015, the Company granted 2,330,000 options to 11 employees, directors and officers of the Company.
 The option grant was the result of the Company's annual compensation review and the issuance was made in accordance with the stock option plan of the Company.
-This plan was approved by shareholders on June 18, 2014 and allows the Company to issue a number of options up to 10% of its rolling issued and outstanding common shares.
-The options will vest over a 6-month period, have an exercise price of C\$0.10 and are exercisable for a period of 3 years from the date of the grant thereof.
-The closing price for the Company shares listed on the TSX-V as of January 2, 2015 was \$0.07, the 5-day volume weighted average price ("VWAP") was \$0.071 and the 30-day VWAP was \$0.059.
-Following the grant outlined herein, the Company will have options outstanding equal to 9.5% of its issued and outstanding common shares.
+The options vested over a 6 month period have an exercise price of \$0.10 and are exercisable for a period of 3 years from the date of the grant thereof.